 2019 conference - local equity undergraduate student grants

 ASEH created these fellowships to recognize undergraduate achievement in environmental scholarship with a historical perspective and to enhance ASEH’s connections with the city hosting its annual meeting.
 To be eligible, the applicant must be a registered undergraduate student from an underrepresented group who attends an institution of higher education in the host city or wider metropolitan region and has engaged in environmental history research, preferably on topics pertaining to the host city or local area.
 The grant includes the conference registration fee, a one-year ASEH student membership, and a single payment of $500.
 Two grants will be awarded.
-The recipients of the grant must prepare posters on their research to be included in the ASEH poster session at our conference in Riverside (March 14 – 18, 2018).
-The recipients also will be recognized in the award ceremony during the conference in Riverside.
+The recipients of the grant must prepare posters on their research to be included in the ASEH poster session at our conference in Columbus, Ohio (April 10-13, 2019).
+The recipients also will be recognized in the award ceremony during the conference in Columbus, Ohio.

 The ASEH Diversity Committee will review the applications and select two recipients.
 Students enrolled at Historically Black Colleges and Universities, Tribal Colleges and Universities, and Hispanic Serving Institutions are strongly encouraged to apply, although the Diversity Committee will consider applications from students from any underrepresented group.